 The Devil’s Punch Bowl

-Our rain-drenched walk around the Devil’s Punch Bowl was great for lots of reasons, but mainly; it’s got a great local legend; the views are amazing; we went back to our airbnb and had an excuse to light the fire.
+Our rain-drenched walk around the Devil’s Punch Bowl was great for lots of reasons, but mainly; it’s got a great local legend; the views are amazing; we went back to the cottage and had an excuse to light the fire.

 Legend says that the Devil lived at the ‘Devil’s Jumps’, near Churt.
 He would torment Thor, God of Thunder, who lived at Thor’s Lie (Thursley), by jumping from hill to hill.
 Thor would try to strike the Devil with thunder and lightning and once the Devil retaliated by scooping up a handful of earth and hurling it at Thor.
 The depression that remained is the Devil’s Punch Bowl.National Trust